bangmaple/BangMapleEquipmentManagement/README.md

-# EquipmentManagementJavaWeb
+# BangMapleEquipmentManagement
-An equipment management web-based application that used J2EE technology and other techs.
+**An equipment management web-based application that used J2EE technology and other techs.**

 ------
 **